This article was updated on 5 June 2020.

 2. What are the benefits of obtaining a PR?

-Obtaining a PR in Malaysia is not a piece of cake.
+Obtaining permanent residency (PR) in Malaysia is not a piece of cake.
 Quite a few netizens have lamented that the process is a long and exhausting one, where it can take several years for one to secure that golden ticket.

-Hence, if you are wondering whether it’s worth the trouble, check out the list of benefits you will enjoy as a Malaysian resident.
+Hence, if you are wondering whether it’s worth the trouble, check out the list of benefits you will enjoy with Malaysian permanent residency.

 - Permit to stay in Malaysia indefinitely